This rulesheet is based off of the work of Adam Kiesler and others. Permission was received to post it here for editing.

 - Edit the Code revision, if applicable, when you make changes

-- Shoot main features (Grave Markers, Electric Chair, Coffin Captive Ball, and Snake) enough times to light a corresponding multiball mode and make progress towards Crank It Up modes.
+- Shoot the main features (Grave Markers, Electric Chair, Coffin Captive Ball, and Snake) enough times to begin multiball modes and make progress towards Crank It Up modes.

-- Multiballs have an add-a-ball by completing pick targets and then shooting the Snake Shot.
+- Multiballs have an add-a-ball by completing pick targets and then locking a ball at the Snake.

-- There are a number of additional Modes and Features that will typically start as soon as they are qualified and can be brought into any active feature.
+- There are a number of additional Side Modes that will typically start as soon as they are qualified and can be brought into any active feature.
 Keep them running by making shots as often as you can!

-- Play all 4 Crank It Up modes to move onto the Wizard Mode: End of the Line, worth potential billions of points if you played your modes out well.
+- Play all 4 Crank It Up modes to qualify The End of the Line, worth potential billions of points if you played your modes out well.

 Super Skill Shot